Unit Converters

 - Rounding conversions prematurely — small rounding errors compound when converting dimensions for a 48-box pallet configuration

-- Confusing basis weight systems — US basis weight uses lbs per 1,000 square feet, while metric uses grams per square meter.
+- Confusing basis weight systems — US basis weight uses pounds per 1,000 square feet, while metric uses grams per square meter.
 A "42 lb" liner is not 42 g/m²

 Frequently asked questions